xray-tech/xorc-gateway/README.md

 code database and for the development it is possible to use the free lite version.
 By default the system expects to find the file from `resources/GeoLite2-Country.mmdb`, but can be changed with the `GEOIP` environment variable.
-Due licensing issues we can't provide the file with the repository, but it's freely available from [Maxmind's website](https://geolite.maxmind.com/download/geoip/database/GeoLite2-Country.tar.gz).
+Due to licensing issues we can't provide the file with the repository, but it's freely available from [Maxmind's website](https://geolite.maxmind.com/download/geoip/database/GeoLite2-Country.tar.gz).